Tabarca is so tiny it only takes you a minute – literally – to walk right across the place at its narrowest point.

 Tabarca is definitely an island of two halves.
-Once you step off the boat at the tiny harbour, you turn right for the inhabited and fortified part, and turn left for the flat open spaces and small rocky coves of the rest of the island, where it’s possible to get away from the crowds for some great views and some solitude.
+Once you step off the boat at the tiny harbour, you turn right for the inhabited and fortified part.
+Turn left for the flat open spaces and small rocky coves of the east of the island, where it’s possible to get away from the crowds for some great views and some solitude.

 Head first for the old town and some history.
 Tabarca was originally known as Isla Plana (Flat Island).
 Yes, it is an island and it is definitely flat, but clearly there wasn’t a lot of imagination going on in the naming committee.

-Back in the day it was handy base for pirates (corsarios) preying on shipping and coastal communities along the Alicante coast.
-Eventually King Carlos lll had had enough of all this nonsense and decided to fortify Tabarca in the mid-1700s – you can see the remains of the walls and gates everywhere around the old town.
+Back in the day it was a base for pirates (corsarios) preying on shipping and coastal communities along the Alicante coast.
+Eventually King Carlos lll had had enough of all this pirate nonsense and decided to fortify Tabarca in the mid-1700s.
+You can see the remains of the walls and gates everywhere around the old town.

-Getting people to live on what was frankly a rather barren lump of rock was a bit of a challenge, until a rather neat solution came up – at least as far as the Spanish crown was concerned.
+Getting people to live on what was frankly a rather barren lump of rock was a bit of a challenge.
+Until, that is, a rather neat solution came up – at least as far as the Spanish crown was concerned.

-Wander through the main gate, the Porta de Levant, down the main street Carrer d’Enmig to the Porta de la Trancada at the other end for views across to the mainland and the Cantera (Quarry) Islet where they dug out a lot of the stone to build the defences.
+Wander through the main gate, the Porta de Levant, down the main street Carrer d’Enmig to the Porta de la Trancada at the other end.
+From here, there are cool views across to the mainland and the Cantera (Quarry) Islet where they dug out a lot of the stone to build the defences.

-We were too late in the year for guided snorkelling tours (try here during the summer season), but you can still swim off the main beach (Platja Central), which gets pretty crowded in high summer, or head off to some of the little coves dotted around the coast of the island and do your own thing.
+We were too late in the year for guided snorkelling tours – try here during the summer season.
+But you can still swim off the main beach (Platja Central), which gets pretty crowded in high summer.
+Or head off to some of the little coves dotted around the eastern side of the island and do your own thing.

 You can’t miss the squat, chunky tower of the Torre de San Jose, part of the island’s fortifications and a one-time prison.
 It was the Guardia Civil post, but it clearly hasn’t been used for a fair old while and you can’t go in.